wp-plugins/better-wp-security/readme.txt

 * Detects bots and other attempts to search for vulnerabilities
 * Monitors filesystem for unauthorized changes
-* Run a scan for malware and blacklists on the homepage of your site
+* Run a scan for blacklists on the homepage of your site
 * Receive email notifications when someone gets locked out after too many failed login attempts or when a file on your site has been changed.

 = Recover =